 If you have a large dog, or are thinking of bringing one home, here are some tips to help you make the proper choices for your big dog.

 Sometimes it's tough being big, and large breed dogs are susceptible to certain joint and health conditions due to their size.
 Hip dysplasia is one of the greatest concerns for large and giant breeds because of the stresses on their joints.
 It's important to know what problems your dog may have and to look out for warning signs.

 Your big buddy will have very different nutritional needs from a miniature.
 Puppies risk growing too quickly if overfed, which can cause them joint trouble.
-Switch to an adult food early, and talk with your veterinarian about how much to feed your dog and what supplements might keep them healthy.
-Food specially designed for large breeds will often include fatty acids and other ingredients to promote joint health.
+Switch to an adult food early, or always give them appropriate food like Nutro Wholesome Essentials Large Breed Puppy Farm Raised Chicken, and talk with your veterinarian about how much to feed your dog and what supplements might keep them healthy.
+Food specially designed for large breeds, such as Diamond Naturals Large Breed Dog Food or Iams Proactive Health Mature Adult Dry Dog Food will often include fatty acids and other ingredients to promote joint health.

 Washing a dog can be hard enough, but combine that with 120 pounds of love and a double-coat—and it may be more than you bargained for on a bath day.
 Training your dog to behave during grooming is an important first step, but having the right tools will make the process quicker and easier.
 If you keep your dog's fur and teeth brushed, ears clean, and nails trimmed, only an occasional bath will be needed to keep your large dog clean, healthy, and beautiful.

 Tough dogs need tough toys!
 Your large dog is powerful enough to break some toys and leashes designed for smaller dogs.
 Look for products designed for larger dogs so that your dog bed is big enough, your bowls are strong enough, and your toys fit the playtime needs of your pet.